Ph.D. in School Psychology

 Credit Hours: minimum 104-112 hours

-Students completing the program obtain the Doctorate of Philosophy (Ph.D.) in School Psychology.
-For students entering with the baccalaureate, the program requires the student to get the nonthesis option M.Ed. after completion of the first 36 credits.
+• For students entering with a baccalaureate, the program requires a non-thesis option M.Ed. after completion of the first 36 credits.
 The doctoral degree plan includes a minimum of an additional 64 credits for all students including internship.

-The program meets criteria for the state and national credentials for practice in the schools and licensure as a psychologist in most states.
+• The program meets criteria for the state and national credentials for practice in the schools and licensure as a psychologist in most states.

-Tuition Calculator*Select College of Education and update credit hours
+Select School of Education and update credit hours.

 Accreditation

-The School Psychology Program at Texas A & M University is fully accredited by the American Psychological Association (APA).
+The School Psychology Program at Texas A&M University is fully accredited by the American Psychological Association (APA).

 Office of Program Consultation and Accreditation